Grayscale plans to convert to ETF structure

 The EMU, European, Japan, US, and global iterations of the UBS MSCI Climate Paris Aligned UCITS ETFs are listed on the Deutsche Boerse, Borsa Italiana, and Swiss SIX Exchange.

 Its EMU and European renditions have total expense ratios (TERs) of 0.18% while the Japan versions charge 0.20%, and US and World exposures have fees of 0.12% and 0.20%, respectively.
 Link

 VanEck has expanded its thematics range with the launch of a hydrogen economy ETF.
 The VanEck Vectors Hydrogen Economy UCITS ETF (HDRO) is listed on the London Stock Exchange (LSE) with a total expense ratio (TER) of 0.55%.
 Link

-In the U.S., the ARK Space Exploration & Innovation ETF has finally launched.
+ARK Space Exploration & Innovation ETF, in the US has finally launched.
 Set with an expense ratio of 0.75%, the actively managed fund will invest in nearly 40 stocks in four related fields of space exploration and innovation: orbital aerospace, suborbital aerospace, enabling technologies, and aerospace beneficiaries.
 Link

 John Hancock Investment Management has launched the John Hancock Corporate Bond ETF (JHCB) ETF which is their first actively managed fixed-income ETF and is sub-advised by Manulife Investment Management (US) LLC.
 Link